juagargi/scion/doc/protocols/scion-header.rst

 There is a unique way of forwarding a COLIBRI packet, regardless of whether it is control plane or data plane.
 This should simplify the design and implementation of the COLIBRI part in the border router.
-The only branching happens on the value of the ``C`` flag, as is noted below.
+There are, though, slight modifications on the forward process depending on the ``C`` and ``R`` flags, as is noted below.

 The validation process checks that all of the following conditions are true: